 Getting the legal advice of skilled lawyers who understand the laws surrounding aggravated assault is important.
 These lawyers can help their clients understand their legal rights and help achieve dismissal of the charges or the best possible outcome.
 We understand the impact of jail on the lives of most people and utilize all our experience to avoid bad outcomes.
 You only get one chance to get it right.
 It is very important to have a good attorney on your side.

 Each case of felonious assault in Michigan is unique.
 However, there are some common tactics that can be used to defend a charge of felonious assault, including the following:

-Sometimes a felonious assault charge can be reduced to a misdemeanor assault through negotiations with the prosecuting attorney once it becomes clear that the state lacks the evidence necessary to prove the more serious charge of felonious assault.
-Other times the decision may be made to take the case to trial and let a judge or jury decide whether an assault took place and, if so, what level of assault occurred.
-The important thing to understand is that you have options, and with the assistance of an experienced Michigan criminal defense attorney you can take back control of your life and your future.
+Sometimes a felonious assault charge can be reduced to a misdemeanor assault through negotiations with the prosecuting lawyer.
+This can happen once it becomes clear to the state prosecutor that they will have a challenge prevailing at trial on the more serious charge of a felonious assault.
+Other times the decision may be made to take the case to trial and let a judge or jury decide whether an aggravated assault took place and, if so, what level of assault occurred.
+It is important to remember that you have legal rights, and with the assistance of an experienced aggravated assault lawyer, you can take back control of your life and your future.

 In an aggravated assault case, it’s very important to have an experienced felony aggravated assault lawyer to help you navigate the complexities of the legal system.
 At Michigan Defense Law, aggravated assault lawyer Paul Tafelski and his team of skilled assault attorneys are experienced in handling serious crimes.
 We can guide the client on what their next steps should be.